Updated March 2022

-My policy complies with the EU General Data Protection Regulation (GDPR) which came into effect on 25 May 2018 and to the Swiss Federal Act on Data Protection of 19 June 1992.
+My policy complies with the Swiss New Federal Act on Data Protection (fNADP) of 1 September 2023 (which builds on the EU General Data Protection Regulation (GDPR) which came into effect on 25 May 2018).
 I take very seriously the need to protect your personal information and this policy represents my ongoing efforts to be transparent about the way in which I collect information, what information I collect and why, and what your rights are in relation to your personal information.

 Transparency: In order to work as a counsellor, I am legally and ethically required to collect and store some of your personal information.
-According to the Code of Ethics of the American Counseling Association and the Ethical Framework of the British Association of Counsellors and Psychotherapists, I am required to keep “adequate records” which are “adequate, relevant and limited to what is necessary for the type of service being provided”.
+According to the Code of Ethics of the American Counseling Association (ACA) and the Swiss Association for Counselling (SGfB) and the Ethical Framework of the British Association of Counsellors and Psychotherapists (BACP), I am required to keep “adequate records” which are “adequate, relevant and limited to what is necessary for the type of service being provided”.

 Your control of your personal data: